nobis-project/specs/mvp/EPICS_STORIES.md

     To have a more detailed perspective of this story, the user is expecting to see a timeclock visualisation (e.g. 20 seconds)
 ##### RI-8: As a user, I want to have a visual guidance to my new match in separate screen after acceptance from both sides
     A great example of the implementation is Apple's new UX/UI approach of AirTag system.
 We need to follow the same guidelines
-##### RI-9: As a user, I want to have a cheatsheet while moving towards my new match
+##### RI-9: As a user, I want to have a separate screen with information about my match while in active session with him/her/they
-    Cheatsheet and Guidance should be switchable between each other, but still providing meaningful information to the user
+    InfoScreen and Guidance should be switchable between each other, but still providing meaningful information to the user
+##### RI-10: As a user, I want to see visual representations of joint hashtags between me and my match while in active session with him/her/they
+##### RI-11: As a user, I want to see visual representations of separated hashtags between me and my match while in active session with him/her/they
-##### RI-10: As a user, I want to end an active session on the phone
+##### RI-12: As a user, I want to end an active session on the phone
     The session is active if 2 phones are close to each to other, meaning the converstaion is still ongoing.
 The session can be expired by a)user's interaction or b) distance between 2 phones are far enough
-##### RI-11: As a user, I want to review the conversation with my new match afterwards the session expiration
+##### RI-13: As a user, I want to review the conversation with my new match afterwards the session expiration
-    Need discussion with ML engineers, UX/UI designers and basic research of what data sets are useful

-### *NBS-6: Communication Topics aka Cheatsheet*
-List of user stories:
-##### CT-1: As a user, I want to have communication topics in a separate screen
-##### CT-2: As a user, I want to have visual guidance to the match in the separate screen
-    Should be accopmpanied to RI-9
-##### CT-3: As a user, I want to have topics devided into groups
-##### CT-4: As a user, I want to have a most-relevant sentence-hint below of each group
-##### CT-5: As a user, I want see a list of start-sentences after choosing a specific topic
-##### CT-6: As a user, I want to leave a review for sentences used during a conversation with a match
-    Same as RI-11
     Need discussion with ML engineers, UX/UI designers and basic research of what data sets are useful

 ###### tags: `Nobis` `MVP`